dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

   uint32_t id;     // Unicode codepoint
-  int y;           // Y cell coordinate of event, -1 for undefined int x;           // X cell coordinate of event, -1 for undefined bool alt;        // Was Alt held during the event? bool shift;      // Was Shift held during the event? bool ctrl;       // Was Ctrl held during the event?
+  int y;           // Y cell coordinate of event, -1 for undefined int x;           // X cell coordinate of event, -1 for undefined char utf8[5];    // utf8 representation, when one exists bool alt;        // Was Alt held during the event? bool shift;      // Was Shift held during the event? bool ctrl;       // Was Ctrl held during the event?